langjam/langjam/README.md

 ## Languages you can use

-You can code in any programming language you'd like to create your project, so long as the language is part of a standard Debian/Ubuntu or Arch distro.
+You can code in any programming language you'd like to create your project, so long as the language is part of a standard Debian/Ubuntu or Arch distro (or one of the language-specific repos, like Rust's cargo).
 Please limit build steps of the project to three or less steps.

 ## What you provide with the project